-new R2 WPHs until at least 10% of their WPHs have been upgraded to R1.
 Firms will not be allowed to hire new R2 WPHs and renew their existing R2 WPHs until they meet the requirement.
+Firms will not be allowed to hire new R2 WPHs or renew their existing R2 WPHs, and firms will have to release their excess R2 WPHs until they meet the requirement.